 Not being exactly sure what the customer means is very common, so have a few of these in your collection.

-“I am going to transfer you to Mark from the technical team, he can walk you through the installation process and answer all of your questions."
+“I am going to transfer you to Mark from the technical team, he will walk you through the installation process and answer all of your questions."

 Customers do not like being transferred.
 So make sure you do it only as a last resort.
-Remember to inform the customer why and to whom they are being transferred.
+Remember to inform the customer why and to whom they are being transferred to.
 Changing the name of your colleague is much faster than typing out the whole message from scratch.